AdrianBZG/Framework_Divide-and-Conquer/README.md

 # Description

-Framework to solve Divide and Conquer in an easy way, you just need to define the specific Problem characteristics and the Framework will solve it for you with a D&amp;C approach.
+Framework to solve Divide and Conquer problems in an easy way, you just need to define the specific Problem characteristics and the Framework will solve it for you with a D&amp;C approach.
 Algorithms included: MergeSort, Fibonacci, Strassen Matrix Multiplication.
 Also implemented a complexity study between MergeSort and BubbleSort algorithms.

 # Dependencies